 The Health and Safety Committee is responsible for the operational aspects of Health and Safety risks.
-The process to follow in identifying/recording/managing/reporting Health and Safety Risks is the same as any other risk identified within the Trust and must be logged on Datix (Trust's online integrated risk management system).
+The process to follow in identifying/recording/managing/reporting Health and Safety Risks is the same as any other risk identified within the Trust.
+Risks graded 8 and over must be logged on Datix (Trust's online integrated risk management system).
+Risks graded below 8, must be logged using the Trust's Health and Safety Risk Assessment and held locally in the department.